 - After you are done with setting up your workspace, you need to install the Nightly build of Firefox.

-- In that Nightly build, you could also choose to have the Firefox Simulator Extension and App Manager Extension, depending on your preferred workflow (both are covered below).
-The App Manager extension should be pre-installed in the nightly build, but you'll need to install the Firefox OS simulator if desired.
+- In that Nightly build, you need to have the Firefox Simulator Extension and App Manager Extension.
+The App Manager extension should be pre-installed in the nightly build, but you'll need to install the Firefox OS simulator.